Joseph Raya

-Joseph Raya (يوسف رايا) (15 August 1916 – 10 June 2005) was a Lebanese-born Melkite Catholic archbishop, theologian, civil rights advocate.
+Joseph Raya (يوسف رايا) (15 August 1916 – 10 June 2005) was a Lebanese-born Melkite Catholic prelate who served as Archeparch of Akka from 1968 to 1974.
+He was also a theologian and civil rights advocate.

-He served as metropolitan of Akko, Haifa, Nazareth and All Galilee from 1968 until 1974 and was particularly known for his commitment to seeking reconciliation between Christians, Jews and Muslims.
+Raya was particularly known for his commitment to seeking reconciliation between Christians, Jews and Muslims.
 He was also a leading advocate of celebrating the Divine Liturgy in vernacular languages.

 Life

 Early life

 Joseph-Marie Raya was born to Almez and Mikhail Raya of Zahle and was the seventh of eight children.
 After finishing his elementary education at the Oriental College he studied in Paris before entering St. Anne's seminary in Jerusalem in 1937.
 He was ordained a priest of the Melkite Catholic Church on 20 July 1941.
 He later taught at the Patriarchal College on Queen Nazli Street in Cairo.
 Raya was expelled from Egypt in 1948 by King Farouk for defending the rights of women.
 He emigrated to the United States in 1949.